jpalat/local-llm-setup/readme.md

 Server Setup Instructions
 -------------------------------
 For the server I'm using an Mac Mini M4Pro with 64 gb of memory and 1 TB of storage running Mac OS Sequoia (macOS 15.2).
+64 GB of Unified memory allows even some of the larger open weight models to run (llama 3.3 for example).

 ### 1\.
 Install Ollama on Mac Mini